xkit-co/crm-link.js/README.md

 | Return Type       | Description                                                                |
 | ----------------- | -------------------------------------------------------------------------- |
 | `Promise<string>` | A promise that either resolves to a connection ID or rejects with an error |

-## Development

-Run `npm run dev`.
-This will:

-1. Build `dist/index.js` which can be imported into a React application.
-2. Build `dist/browser.js` which can be injected as a script tag.
-3. Watch for changes and rebuild the above when you edit and save the source code.